X

 • The wound is a deep puncture or you're not sure how serious it is.

-• The skin is badly torn, crushed or bleeding significantly — first apply pressure with a bandage or clean cloth to stop the bleeding.
+• The skin is badly torn, crushed or bleeding severely.
+First apply pressure with a bandage or clean cloth to stop the bleeding.

-• You notice increasing swelling, redness, pain or oozing, which are warning signs of infection.
+• You notice increasing swelling, skin color changes, pain or oozing.
+These are signs of infection.

+• You aren’t sure whether the animal that bit you has rabies.
 Bats often carry rabies and can infect humans without leaving obvious signs of a bite.
-This is why the Centers for Disease Control and Prevention recommends that people in contact with bats — or even those who are sleeping and awaken to find a bat in the bedroom — seek medical advice about rabies shots, even if they don't think they've been bitten.
+This is why the Centers for Disease Control and Prevention recommends that people in contact with bats seek medical advice about rabies shots.
+This is a good idea even if they don't think they've been bitten.

-• You haven't had a tetanus shot in the past 10 years — or five years if the wound is deep or dirty.
-You may need a booster shot.
+If you haven't had a tetanus shot in the past five years and the wound is deep or dirty, your healthcare professional may recommend a booster.
+Get a booster shot within 48 hours of your injury.